 - Semester 1 - 2017

-1. A thorough understanding of key concepts in environmental biology.
+1. Demonstrate a thorough understanding of key concepts in environmental biology.

-2. The ability to utilise data and produce and interpret diagrams relevant to environmental biology.
+2. Demonstrate the ability to utilise data and produce and interpret diagrams relevant to environmental biology.

-4. The application of critical thinking to draw conclusions, identify relationships and address problems in environmental biology.
+4. Apply critical thinking to draw conclusions, identify relationships and address problems in environmental biology.

 The core topics of the course are: